 Finding Arrest Warrants In Palm Beach County, Florida

 To find active or outstanding warrants in Palm Beach County, visit the My Palm Beach Clerk Court Records online portal.
 Click “Search Court Records” and then select the option to “Continue As a Guest”.
 Here you will find information pertaining to court dates, criminal charges, sentencing, official documents, and more.

 If applicable, warrants in Palm Beach County will also appear in the appropriate state and federal databases.
 Additionally, as criminal warrants are public information you should be able to find out if there is one in your name by calling the courthouse, or by appearing at the courthouse and requesting a copy of your records.
 Always consult an arrest warrant lawyer before appearing at the courthouse as law enforcement may take you directly into custody.

-Applicable warrants in Broward County will also show up in the designated state and federal databases when you run an active warrant search in Florida.
+Applicable warrants in Broward County will also show up in the designated state and federal databases when you run a search in Florida.